NickGeek/WiN/README.md

 **Windows tells me I need to allow python.exe to access the network!**

 Allow it.
 This is required for WiN to communicate.

+###How can I help
+Currently the Android app requires the most work.
+You'll see a few //TODO comments in the code.
+If you could help do any of those it would be amazing.